AntoineGagne/cmus-notify/README.rst

                             The path to the configuration file.
 If it is not specified, the program will use the default values of the other options.
+      -c CUSTOM_NOTIFICATION, --custom_notification CUSTOM_NOTIFICATION
+                            The path to a custom implementation of the notification class.
+If it is not specified, the standard implementation will be used (the one using notify2).

     Format String Parameters
     ========================